ocaml-multicore/ocaml-effects-tutorial/README.md

 Algebraic effect handlers in Multicore OCaml are very efficient due to several choices we make in their implementation.
-Understanding the implementation of delimited contiuations also helps to develop a mental model for reasoning about programs that use effect handlers.
+Understanding the implementation of delimited continuations also helps to develop a mental model for reasoning about programs that use effect handlers.

 Delimited continuations that appear in the effect handler are implemented on top